Last updated: Nov-14-2022

 Cloudinary's PHP library simplifies the generation of transformation URLs for easy embedding of assets in your PHP application.

-See also: PHP video manipulation
+See also: PHP video transformation

 You can deliver your images using methods the generate image tags or via direct URL-building directives.